Y3LLOWVESTS/rustyonions/README.md

 # RustyOnions
 > A Decentralized Quantum Substrate
 > Active build phase; expect frequent changes.
 This is a highly ambitious, experimental Web3 runtime.
-> **Status (Oct 17, 2025):** MAJOR REFACTOR IN PROGRESS - PERFECTION IS THE ONLY ACCEPTABLE OUTCOME
-> RON-CORE build in progress see docs/RON_CORE.MD
-> First we will complete the core then later we will complete the WEB3 based crates
+> **Status (Oct 24, 2025):** Doing an IDB speed run build.
+We will build the core, test it, then refine it.
+I will fix the docs later, for up to date docs check the NOTES.md in each crate as we build.

+**The ron-kernel, ron-bus, ron-proto, ron-metrics, oap crates have been built so far**

 Test the refactored ron-kernel!